ryuzee/open-slideshare/README.md

 *This is simple open source slidesharing application.*

-** The newest version of OpenSlideshare had released.
-Please [visit the new project!!](https://github.com/ryuzee/open-slideshare-v2)
+*The newest version of OpenSlideshare (renamed to SlideHub) had released.
+Please [visit the new project!!](https://github.com/ryuzee/SlideHub)*
+*I do NOT have a plan to add new features to this PHP application.
+(I'm going to handle with bugs and security issues)*

 You can see the working demo at http://slide.meguro.ryuzee.com/